Generative Artificial Intelligence in Bioinformatics: A Systematic Review of Models, Applications, and Methodological Advances: Key Insights from the Research Questions

 GenAI has progressed from specialized applications to multipurpose toolkits in genomics, protein modeling, drug discovery, and single-cell analysis.
 These models outperform traditional statistical, rule-based, and narrowly scoped deep learning methods by capturing contextual, high-dimensional biological patterns that generalize to new, unseen tasks and generate biologically meaningful outputs.
 Cross-domain applications, such as protein language models (PLMs) for genomics, and the creation of interactive, multimodal systems, signal the emergence of integrated, explainable, and workflow-aware AI in bioinformatics for accelerated discovery and translation.

 Table~\ref{tab:genai_bioinfo} provides a comprehensive overview of recent GenAI models in bioinformatics, categorized by application domains such as genomic sequence modeling, protein representation and design, drug discovery, and single-cell analysis.
 It summarizes key models, their comparative baselines, and the core methodological innovations that define current trends in GenAI for computational biology.
-Figure \ref{fig:rq1} illustrates the life-cycle of applying GenAI in bioinformatics, focusing on how these models are effectively used, from data input to novel outcomes.
+Figure \ref{fig:rq1} \x{illustrates the end-to-end workflow of applying GenAI in bioinformatics, from data collection and preprocessing to model training, evaluation, and application-specific outputs.}